vectordotdev/vector/website/content/en/guides/level-up/csv-enrichment-guide.md

 These examples are intended to serve as a basic guide on how you can start leveraging `enrichment tables`.
-If you are or decide to use `enrichment tables` for other use cases, let us know on our [Discord chat] or [Twitter], along with any feedback you have for the Vector team!
+If you are or decide to use `enrichment tables` for other use cases, let us know on our [Discord chat] or [Twitter], along with any feedback or request for additional support you have for the Vector team!

 [Enrichment tables]: /docs/reference/glossary/#enrichment-tables